 What is White Hat SEO?

-The white hat SEO is a collection of ethical, technological, and aesthetic techniques used by an individual or group of individuals to improve search engine results for a website or group of websites.
+White hat SEO is a collection of ethical, technological, and aesthetic techniques used by an individual or group of individuals to improve search engine results for a website or group of websites.
 The goal of white hat techniques is to improve the quality of a website.
 They also focus on delivering the correct signals to Google so that the search engine can detect the purpose and authority of a website.

 White Hat SEO Techniques